 Extremely hot weather and extremely cold weather can cause a decrease in egg production for your hens.
-Make them as comfortable as possible by insulating the coop in winter and providing shade and plenty of cool water in summer.
+To combat this, try to make them as comfortable as possible by insulating the coop in winter and providing shade and plenty of cool water in summer.

-Some chickens molt so lightly you can barely tell it’s happening at all!
+Some chickens molt so lightly you can barely tell it’s happening.
 For these light molters look for ruffled feathers or bald spots on the head or around the vent.

 Common Signs of sickness in hens:

 - Glassy, watery, or droopy eyes